abdul-ak413/wordpress-demo/README.md

 sudo kubeadm join ...

-__On the control plane node, verify all nodes in your cluster are ready.
+__On the control plane node, verify all nodes in the cluster are ready.
 Note that it may take a few moments for all of the nodes to enter the READY state:__

 kubectl get nodes